Azanen/BirdController/Flying_Demo/Assets/SlugGlove Flying Assets/Player Controls [ReadMe].txt

-FlyingVelocityLoss /how much velocity we lose for flying upwards FlyingLowerLimit /how much we fly down before a boost FlyingUpperLimit /how much we fly up before a boost; GlideTime /how long we glide for when not flying before we start to fall
+FlyingVelocityLoss /how much velocity we lose for flying upwards FlyingLowerLimit /how much we fly down before a boost FlyingUpperLimit /how much we fly up before a boost; GlideTime /how long we glide for when not flying before we start to fall (falling meaning gliding)

 JumpAmt /how much we jump upwards
 JumpGravityBoost /how much our gravity is reduced to when we jump (This is minused